linkedlist771/CudaLearning/README.md

 # CudaLearning
-This repro is to learning the cuda programming.
+This repro is to learning the cuda programming, which will records all my learning document and relationed code.